MarvNC/gdrive-dictionary-updater/README.md

 # gdrive-updater

-This project automates the update of [Yomitan](https://github.com/yomidevs/yomitan) dictionaries in a Google drive folder, fetching them from GitHub.
+This project automates the update of [Yomitan](https://github.com/yomidevs/yomitan) dictionaries in a Google drive folder, fetching them from GitHub releases or direct download URLs.